DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     cd private
     gbmake

-To run a demo, go to the GraphBLAS/GraphBLAS/demo folder and type:
+To run the demos, go to the GraphBLAS/GraphBLAS/demo folder and type:

     gbdemo
+    gbdemo2

+The output of these demos on a Dell XPS 13 laptop and an NVIDIA DGX Station can also be found in GraphBLAS/GraphBLAS/demo/html.

 To test your installation, go to GraphBLAS/GraphBLAS/test and type:

     gbtestall

+If everything is successful, it should report 'gbtestall: all tests passed'.